 The elephant sanctuary is part of a larger wildlife sanctuary located on the Malay Peninsula, about 3 hours south of Bangkok.
 The location is fantastic as not only are you close the sprawling Kaeng Krachang National Park, you are also only 30 minutes from the beach towns of Hua Hin and Cha Am.
 There is a small village near the sanctuary with a weekly night market.
 There is plenty to keep you all busy when you want to be!

-- Western toilets and showers with water heated by the sunshine
+• Western-style toilets and showers, with water heated naturally by the sunshine

-- Communal areas are located at the centre of the sanctuary
+• Communal spaces where volunteers can relax and socialise, located at the centre of the sanctuary

-- Lunch and dinner are cooked and provided by local cooks
+• Lunch and dinner are freshly prepared by local cooks at the sanctuary

-- Food is traditional Thai food with occasional Western options
+• Meals are mainly traditional Thai dishes, with occasional Western options available

 Travel arrangements